khanglam/khanglam/README.md

 ## 🧑‍💻 Currently Working On
 - <a href="https://github.com/KaizenPlayground/JobApplicationTracker" target="_blank"><b>Job Application Tracker</b></a>: A full-stack app to help users track and manage their job applications efficiently.
+- <a href="https://github.com/khanglam/CredentialsManager"><b>Credentials Manager</b></a>: Centralize your credentials management.
+No more primitive txt/excels
+- <b>Trading Bot</b>: Playground for testing my trading strategies and making passive gains!

 ## 🚀 About Me